boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/c3-custom-widget.md

   ```

-* Configure the datasource with default values for the initial rendering of the C3 Chart.
+* Configure the datasource with some default values for the initial rendering of the C3 Chart.

   ```js